Nelson, British Columbia: Economy

+The economy of Nelson and the surrounding area has historically been heavily based on forestry and other extractive industries.
+Though less relevant in recent years this sector still represents a significant portion of the local economy.
+Nelson is also a provincial administrative center for the Kootenays, with several regional and district offices of the provincial, and federal governments located in Nelson.
+Tourism has been of growing importance to the city.

+Many craftspeople live in the Nelson region, and as such the city's retail sector includes outlets for sales of local crafts.

-Historically Nelson had been noted for its illegal marijuana production, with The Guardian reporting in 2010 that:
+In recent decades, Nelson and its region had been noted for illegal marijuana production, with The Guardian reporting in 2010 that:

 Nelson has several retail outlets for natural foods, including a year-round market specializing in these products.
 A local news source claimed the Kootenay Country Co-op is "the largest independent member-owned natural food store in Canada and a respected player nationally in organic retail circles."
-The Save-On-Foods in Nelson is that company's leading store for organic and natural foods.
+The Save-On-Foods in Nelson is known for its organic and natural foods.

 The Nelson Brewing Company is a microbrewery in Nelson.